freezy/dmd-extensions/README.md

   so you'll need the 32-bit `DmdDevice.dll` and if you're using `dmdext.exe` with the 64-bit version of Pro Pinball, it will only work with the 64-bit version.
-- However, if you don't have Pro Pinball, just 32-bit will do fine, and if don't use VPM then just 64-bit will do fine as well.
+- However, if you don't have Pro Pinball, just 32-bit will do fine, and if you don't use VPM then just 64-bit will do fine as well.
 And if you're on a 32-bit Windows, then just take the 32-bit version.
 - The installer will add the install folder of `dmdext.exe` to the `PATH` environment variable, but only if the platform is the same: